imabelaus/Market-Value-Prediction/README.md

 ## Introduction

 This document analyses the **complete FIFA 19 video game dataset**, which contains attributes for every player registered in the latest edition of FIFA 19 database.
-The dataset was extracted from Kaggle (https://www.kaggle.com/karangadiya/fifa19) and the code was runned in R Studio.
+The dataset was extracted from Kaggle (https://www.kaggle.com/karangadiya/fifa19) and the code was runned in **R Studio**.
 The project contains exploratory analysis, data mining and machine learning modelling analysis to predict the market value of professional soccer players.

 ### Challenges